DWesl/py-toeplitz/README.rst

 - Another operator uses `scipy.signal.convolve`_.

-- The last uses NumPy's FFTs.
+- The fourth uses NumPy's FFTs.

+- The fifth uses NumPy stride tricks, which appears to make the array contiguous before doing any products.

 All implementations should be lower-memory than `scipy.linalg.toeplitz`_, and the last two implementations also have algorithmic speedups.
 The first two implementations may be